Cinnamon Roll Monkey Bread

 How to Store

-• Store: This recipe is best eaten fresh, but if you have leftovers, you can store them in an airtight container in the fridge for 3-4 days.
+• Store: Best enjoyed fresh, but leftovers keep in an airtight container in the fridge for 3-4 days.

 Frequent Questions